 Downloaded Written Test Practice Booklet (PDF)

-If you are successful following the recruitment process, you will be expected to attend four training nights (drill nights) at your station and one pre-course learning day, prior to attending a two week Safe to Ride course at the Training Centre in Easingwold.
+Once you have met these requirements, you will be expected to attend a minimum of four training nights (drill nights) at your station and one pre-course learning day, prior to attending a two week Safe to Ride course at the Training Centre in Easingwold.

 During the course